simvux/lumina-legacy/README.md

 fn main
     -- modify the point coming from pipe
     { y = 3 }
-    -- modify the point assign to 'p'
+    -- modify the point assigned to 'p'
     << \p -> { p | x = 1 }
     -- initialize new instance of point
     << { point | x = 2, y = 1 }